abbyressner/iOS101-prework/README.md

 Submitted by: **Abigail (Abby) Ressner**

-**Name of your app** is an app that was built for the purpose of getting familiar with Xcode.
+**Xcode Exploration** is an app that was built for the purpose of getting familiar with Xcode.

 Time spent: **1** hour spent in total